Adezzz/AdelaideGenay/aboutme.md

 Training for enrolment in "grandes écoles".
 More information here: [CPGE](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles)

 ### Work experience

+Jan.
+2023 - now
+**Freelance R&D developer**
+As a self-employed contractor, I work on R&D projects.
+My current contract with [Co-Idea](https://www.co-idea.eu/en/) is to develop software models to illustrate usage scenarios for the CARDS Augmented Reality educational system.
+This system allows students to collaborate in class with low-cost and easy-to-install technologies.

 Feb.
 2019 - end of Jul.
 2019
 **Thales (Mérignac, France)**